panplou/CalendarModule/README.md

 Calendar-Module application is a ReactJS based application that will display upcoming calendar events (Title - Date).
 Date will be adjusted based on the remaining period until EventStartDate, if date passed then event is considered as expired.

+When Event item is clicked then a component over the view is visible with additional event details and download option

 Data will be fetched from API link and rendered on module.